Improving web security for content management systems like WordPress

 After configuring a web application, users will be required to authenticate in some way before they can access the restricted content.
 The default method is through email multifactor authentication:

-While designed for authenticating appliances that can’t perform a log in, you can use mTLS as another method of multifactor authentication (what you know and what you have) to authenticate based on device certificate.
-To do this, you need to:
+While designed for authenticating appliances that cannot perform a login, you can use mTLS as another method of multifactor authentication (what you know and what you have) to authenticate based on device certificate.

 - Import the certificate to your computer’s key storage.
-With macOS Keychain, you can use the steps listed here: .
+With macOS Keychain, you can use the steps listed in .

-- Select Use firewall rule builder to narrow the scope of this rule to the admin section, otherwise you will block your visitors from accessing the public content.
+- Under If incoming requests match, enter a value for thr URI Path field to narrow the rule scope to the admin section, otherwise you will block your visitors from accessing the public content.

 Rate limiting rules can help protect your login page from an attacker trying to guess your account password with a .
 You can define rate limits for requests matching an expression, as well as the action to perform when those rate limits are reached.